npmcdn-to-unpkg-bot/tmp-statiz/markdown-posts/falling-back-to-earth.md

 ![](/content/images/2015/09/DSC_0543.jpg)
 <sub> > some R&R in the middle of a rice paddy

-My eyes were a little on the watery side that morning, I had to catch a 4AM taxi after all.
+My bleary eyes were a little on the watery side that morning, I had to catch a 4AM taxi after all.
 I tried fitting a lot into the 3.5 weeks I was on the road, since I had left the conventional 9-5.
 I have no regrets about getting this show on the road and seeing where it leads in the coming months.
 I've learned over the last few years that it takes a much longer time for me to open up to people, even people that I've known for many moons.
 This will always be something that I need to work on and is one of the things that I've tried to break free of while traveling far away from home.

 ![](/content/images/2015/09/DSC_0974.jpg)
 <sub> > Bangkok on a *clear* day